 chr2_first_1000000 contains the first million nucleotides of human chromosome 2, and chr2a_first_1000000 contains the first million nucleotides of chimpanzee chromosome 2a.
 Note: these files contain both uppercase and lowercase letters that are used by biologists to distinguish between parts of the chromosomes called introns and extrons.

-Run substring4.py on the following DNA pairs, and submit the lengths of the substrings (leave more than an hour for this part):
+Run substring4.py on the following DNA pairs, and submit the lengths of the substrings.